How to set rent for your rental property

 That 6 weeks of vacancy cost you $3,600 in lost rent.
 And you ended up at the same price anyway.
 Pricing right from the start would have put an extra $3,600 in your pocket over the course of the year.

-The sweet spot is pricing at or just slightly below market rate.
-This generates interest quickly, gives you multiple applications to choose from, and minimizes vacancy.
-A property that gets multiple applications in the first week is almost always priced well.
+The sweet spot is at or just slightly below market rate.
+It pulls in interest fast and gives you a stack of applications to pick from.
+A property that gets multiple apps in the first week is almost always priced well.

 Once you have a tenant in place, you'll eventually need to decide whether to raise rent at renewal time.
 Here's a simple framework: